 A dedicated team representing different divisions of the bank set out to find the right test case management solution.
 After seven months of assessments, the group of 70 stakeholders agreed on Tricentis qTest as the test case management tool of choice for its ability to meet every key capability and a successful proof of concept.

-qTest has become a central part of Nordea’s SDLC.
-Test planning and test reporting as code are areas where qTest streamlines and manages the process. “qTest lies at the core of our automation effort,” explains Fehmeed Ijaz, Head of QA Efficiency from Nordea.
+qTest has become a central part of the bank’s SDLC.
+Test planning and test reporting as code are areas where qTest streamlines and manages the process. “qTest lies at the core of our automation effort,” explains the Head of QA Efficiency from the bank.

 Quality gates are implemented around qTest.
 As part of the CI/CD pipeline, different quality gates ensure quality criteria are met at various points.
 When criteria are not met, the team is able to break the pipeline in order to address the underlying root cause of the issue quickly.

-Today, the foundation for success is in place at Nordea.
+Today, the foundation for success is in place at the bank.
 Their focus is to use this foundation to drive their business goals of meeting their customers’ and business expectations.
 “Our customers are at the center of everything we do and that extends to QA as much as the rest of the business,” says the Group Head of QA & Testing at the bank.